 Also at the end of the year, Scott consolidated ABC online opinion into a new site called The Drum (a symbol also used in marketing by JJJ).
 He headhunted Crikey.com.au editor Jonathan Green to run it and populated it with articles from ABC’s stable of political journalists.
-The new star in the crown was Annabel Crabb whom Scott poached from the Sydney Morning Herald.
+The jewel in the crown was Annabel Crabb whom Scott poached from the Sydney Morning Herald.
 Scott had long cherished the wry and shrewd sketchwork of Crabb as part of his vision to make the ABC a quality destination for digital journalism.

 Scott made many notable public speeches this year but two stand out.
 In April he gave a remarkable Annual Media Studies Lecture at La Trobe University in Melbourne in which he showed how the global economy, the shattering structure underpinning the business model, and business blunders were forever changing the nature of media in Australia.
-The second, near the end of the year was the so-called “end of empire” speech.
-It was a direct challenge to News Ltd from a powerful man at the top of his game, in response to James Murdoch’s MacTaggart lecture in August which complained about the growing power of the BBC, and Rupert Murdoch’s China speech about the end of the age of the Internet free ride being over.
+The second, near the end of the year was the “end of empire” speech.
+It was a direct challenge to News Ltd from a powerful man at the top of his game, in response to James Murdoch’s MacTaggart lecture in August complaining about the growing power of the BBC, and Rupert Murdoch’s China speech about the end of the age of the Internet free ride being over.
 Scott’s view was that News “empire” no longer has the power to dictate terms over the cost of the ride.